jolks/ecs-demo-php-simple-app/README.md

 Assuming you have install Docker in your machine:-

 ```
+# Create a Docker Image from Dockerfile.
 $ docker build -t jolks/amazon-ecs-sample .

+# Run the Docker Image.
+A running Docker Image is Docker Container.
+# A container is an instance of image.
-# The warning message AH00558 can be ignored
+# The warning message AH00558 can be ignored.
 $ docker run -p 80:80 jolks/amazon-ecs-sample
 AH00558: apache2: Could not reliably determine the server's fully qualified domain name...